SriSatyaLokesh/some-app-for-whatsapp/notebooks/UI/README.md

 ## Aim is to convert WhatsAppChatExport.txt into JSON

-#### Typical JSON Objects looks like
+message in chat looks like -
-> message in chat - 25/10/2019, 3:38 pm - name_of_user: This the message sent by user
+> 25/10/2019, 3:38 pm - name_of_user: This the message sent by user
+#### Typical JSON Object for above message looks like
 ```
   "1": {
     "datetime": "25/10/2019, 3:38 pm",